JamesNugent-Insights/Portfolio/README.md

 ### Project 3: HR Analysis / SQL / Power BI

-Project Goal 1: To create a database for the client which would include data from 3 seperate CSV files.
-Query the database to complete the following tasks for the client: 1 - Find a list of the 'heathiest' associates, 2 - Caluculate the max cash pay increase that can be rewarded to associates based on the current budget of the client.
+Project Goal 1: To create a database for the client which would include data from 3 separate CSV files.
+Query the database to complete the following tasks for the client: 1 - Find a list of the 'healthiest' associates, 2 - Calculate the max cash pay increase that can be rewarded to associates based on the current budget of the client.

 Project Goal 2: Create a data link between the database and Power BI + Create a Dashboard that would enable the user to review key KPI's and trends across the dataset with the ability to filter by season.

 Key Insights:
-Goal 1 questions: List of 111 associates identified as 'heathiest' based on a set of critera agreed with client.
-List of assoicate IDs sent back to client.
+Goal 1 questions: List of 111 associates identified as 'healthiest' based on a set of criteria agreed with client.
+List of associate IDs sent back to client.
 Max cash pay increase for the year per associate calculated to be $1,414

 Goal 2 - Dashboard handed over to client, analysis not required.